 Using the Paris Metro

 For instance, if starting from Châtelet-Les-Halles (1st arrondissement), head towards line 7 on the metro and alight at Ecole Militaire.
-Trocadéro (lines 6 and 9) and Bir-Hakeim (line 6) are excellent options; they offer stunning panoramic glimpses towards the tower.
+Trocadéro (lines 6 and 9) and Bir-Hakeim (line 6) are excellent options; they offer stunning panoramic glimpses of the tower.

 Extra tip: Use free Wi-Fi at stations or purchase a French SIM card to access high-speed internet while outside.